 World Lupus Day serves to call attention to the impact that lupus has on people around the world.
 The annual observance focuses on the need for improved patient healthcare services, increased research into the causes of and cure for lupus, earlier diagnosis and treatment of lupus, and better epidemiological data on lupus globally.
 World Lupus Day serves to rally lupus organizations and people affected by the disease around the world for a common purpose of bringing greater attention and resources to efforts to end the suffering caused by this disabling and potentially fatal autoimmune disease.

-Join us and urge the World Health Organization to make lupus an international health priority and to ensure that people with lupus around the world are diagnosed and treated effectively.Sign now
+Join us and pledge to raise awareness and make lupus an international health priority and to ensure that people with lupus around the world are diagnosed and treated effectively.Sign now